ash-sxn/GSoC-2023-docker-based-quickstart/05_nodejs/README.md

   - Save your `Jenkinsfile`
   - run the commands `git add .` to add the Jenkinsfile to the staging then run `git commit -m "Add initial Jenkinsfile"` to commit the changes, then run `git push origin master` to push the changes to you forked repo
   - Go to Jenkins, log in and click create new jobs under Welcome to Jenkins!
-  - In the Enter an item name field, specify the name for your new Pipeline project (e.g. simple-java-maven-app).
+  - In the Enter an item name field, specify the name for your new Pipeline project (e.g. simple-node-js-react-npm-app ).

   - Scroll down and click Pipeline, then click OK at the end of the page.